Cooking in The Keys

 • Ready in about 15 minutes

-• Leftovers make excellent fish tacos the next day
+• Great with grilled vegetables or made into fish tacos the next day

 Red Snapper Dinner

-For this recipe, I brush the fish with olive oil and season it with Old Bay or blackened seasoning before grilling over high heat until lightly charred outside and flaky inside.
-A marinade really is not necessary here.
-Fresh snapper tastes best when kept simple.
+For this recipe, brush the fillets with olive oil and season them with Old Bay or Cajun Blackened Seasoning.
+Grill over high heat until the outside is lightly charred and the fish flakes easily with a fork.

 Tips for Grilling Red Snapper